-Color-Coded for Your Convenience: All the main idols have their own color theme which shows up on their profiles on the anime's official website: Ichigo's is pink, Aoi's is blue, Ran's is purple, Otome's is yellow, Yurika's is dark green, Sakura's is lime, Kaede's is orange and Mizuki's is red, although most of her outfits are fuchsia.
+Colour-Coded for Your Convenience: All the main idols have their own color theme which shows up on their profiles on the anime's official website: Ichigo's is pink, Aoi's is blue, Ran's is purple, Otome's is yellow (though she wears orange more often), Yurika's is green (though she is often represented by black in order to differentiate from Sakura), Sakura's is lime, Kaede's is orange and Mizuki's is red, although most of her outfits are fuchsia.
 This also applies to their idol aura, basic and premium rare performing outfits, but not their training outfits.

 Conspicuous CG: The concerts, but it switched to normal animation at times during episode 17 when Ichigo is on the same stage with Mizuki during the latter's concert and episode 25 when Ichigo's dad make it just in time to watch her audition.

 Some scenes that don't involve singing/dancing during the concerts also feature CG, but these are much rarer.
 One of the more obvious examples is in episode 87, when Ichigo, Aoi, and Ran are walking along the outside gate of Starlight Academy.

 Continuity Nod: Season 2 does a lot of this in regards to events that happened in Season 1, and manages to work many of these nods into a week's particular storyline.